chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 ### Pre-Requisites

-In order to install CCM, it is assumed that the following applications/software are installed on all servers that will be used with CCM.
+In order to install CCM, it is assumed that the following applications/software are installed:

-* At least .Net Framework 4.6.1
+* At least .Net Framework 4.6.1 on all machines
-* IIS needs to be installed on the machine where the `chocolatey-management-web` package will be installed.
+* IIS on the machine where the `chocolatey-management-web` package will be installed
-* SQL Server needs to be installed on the machine where the `chocolatey-management-database` package will be installed.
+* SQL Server on the machine where the `chocolatey-management-database` package will be installed

 IIS can be installed using the following commands: